This ranking was updated in June 2020. The 2020 updates may affect the ranking order, but the list remained in the original ranking order.

 5. Are all online doctorate programs in MIS accredited?

 No, not all online doctoral programs are accredited.
-However, every program on this online HR Management doctorate rankings list is accredited.
+However, every program on this online MIS rankings list is accredited.
 While it may not be a requirement to attend an accredited school for your future job plans, it is definitely something to consider when finding the right program.
 Accredited institutions have standards to adhere to, and the accreditation mark certainly vouches for the validity of the program.
 Programs on this list are accredited by The Higher Learning Commission (HLC) and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 6. Are there online MIS programs with no prerequisites?